tob-asco/seeds/tags.md

    - :abacus: new types, features
    - :abacus: applications
    - :abacus: rules, law
+11. `quantum computing`
+   - :cool: "quantum"
+   - :cool: high hopes for this new technology
+   - :abacus: new use-cases
+   - :abacus: how to make it more accessible to everybody

 ## `H4H - Human for Human`
 Generally for this category: